-Maureen Paley is pleased to present the fourth solo exhibition of works by Peter Hujar at the gallery
+Maureen Paley is pleased to present the fourth solo exhibition of photographs by Peter Hujar at the gallery.

 The exhibition presents a series of images that capture performers backstage in New York theatres and nightclubs during the 1970s and early 1980s.
 By presenting this exhibition at a time when many performance spaces have been shuttered worldwide, the gallery aims to provide a glimpse into the heyday of New York’s bohemia and the much-celebrated underground drag culture that flourished during Peter Hujar’s lifetime.